Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Get-ADGroup -filter * -properties * |select SAMAccountName, Description|

-List of all users in AD group
+List of all users in the AD group

 Get-ADGroupMember -Identity "Shell_Sales" | Select-Object Name